Chocolate Peppermint Syrup

 Luckily, the chocolate chips worked perfectly, which I think we can all agree is a wonderful thing.
 Chopping bar chocolate is one of the messiest and annoying tasks out there—trust me, I had to chop pounds and pounds of chocolate during my time working at the bakery.
 Bar chocolate and chocolate chips are in no way substitutes for one another (most of the time, at least), but in this case, grab the easy stuff and don’t look back.

-I devoured it warm on top of vanilla ice cream, but I imagine it could be even more appreciated in homemade ice cream shakes, (mint) chocolate milk, or even drizzled on top of warm, gooey brownies.
-Hmm…brownies.
+I devoured it warm on top of vanilla ice cream, but I imagine it could be even more appreciated in homemade ice cream shakes, mint chocolate milk, or drizzled on top of warm, gooey brownies.

 Chocolate Peppermint Syrup